 The Splatoon 3 announcement trailer gave us our first look at the upcoming game.
 The trailer opened with what looks to be the initial customization phase of your playable Inkling and their “buddy,” which appears to be a Salmonid - prominently featured as enemies in Splatoon 2’s Salmon Run mode.

 Interestingly, previously gendered options (players could choose to be a boy or girl Inkling) appear to be gone.
 Familiar options of hairstyles, eye color and legwear remain, but it looks like Nintendo is doing away with making players choose one of two genders.
-This is a definite plus in terms of inclusivity and allows players to access hairstyles that were previously gender-locked.
+This is a definite plus in terms of inclusivity, allowing players to access hairstyles that were previously gender-locked.

 From there, the trailer leads into what looks to be a brief glimpse at a single-player mode.
 Our Inkling makes their way through a post-apocalyptic, arid landscape, and it looks like someone suplexed the Eiffel Tower, as the ruined structure is half-buried upside down in the earth.
 The Inkling then boards a train before they find themselves in Splatoon 3’s new hub city of Splatsville.

-The trailer closes out with a look at Splatoon’s familiar competitive multiplayer, which looks largely unchanged barring some new weapon types and a new way to enter an arena at the start of the match.
+The trailer closes out with a look at Splatoon’s familiar competitive multiplayer.
+This looks largely unchanged, barring some new weapon types and a new way to enter an arena at the start of the match.
 Check it out below: